stacks-network/docs/src/pages/core/atlas/overview.md

 **replicated across every peer.** As long as at least one Atlas peer is online, all chunks are available to clients.

 This document is aimed at developers and technical users.
-The following concepts are discussed:

 The reader of this document is expected to be familiar with the [Blockstack Naming Service](/core/naming/introduction)(BNS), as well as Blockstack's storage system [Gaia](https://github.com/blockstack/gaia).
 We advise the reader to familiarize themselves with both systems before approaching this document.

 ## Architecture